Lila & Eve: Reception

+Critical response

 Lila & Eve received generally mixed reviews from critics.
 Review aggregator Rotten Tomatoes reports that 35% of critics have given the film positive reviews and a rating average of 4.8/10 based on 34 reviews.
 The site's consensus reads, "Lila & Eve gets some mileage out of its formidable stars, with Viola Davis in particular proving that she will commandingly commit to any material, but this is a revenge flick served stale due to a lackluster script."
 On Metacritic the film holds an average rating of 45 based on 16 reviews.

 Film critic Michael Rechtshaffen of the Los Angeles Times wrote: "Lila & Eve is a standard-issue female vigilante thriller that's skillfully elevated by the performances of leads Viola Davis and Jennifer Lopez."
 Dann Gire from The Daily Herald wrote that the empathy from Viola Davis elevates the film.